gorbachellen/us-covid-2020-maps/README.md

 - [2018 ACS 5 Year Estimate (Population Data)](https://data.census.gov/cedsci/table?g=0100000US.050000&d=ACS%205-Year%20Estimates%20Data%20Profiles&tid=ACSDP5Y2018.DP05&hidePreview=true)

 All credit for this exercise goes to Professor Bo Zhao for creating it and Steven Bao for processing the above data.

-This file will introduce the primary functions(especially the function which was not covered in the lectures), libraries in use